paul-english/predictive_imputer/README.rst

 Features
 --------

-* Basic imputation using RandomForestRegressor
+* Basic imputation using RandomForest, KNN, or PCA
+* Early stopping if model has reached some convergence

 Credits
 ---------